dArignac/smarthome/setup/README.md

 Then run the image creation with `./build-docker.sh`.
 It will take a while.

-If it was successfull, write the image to the SD card.
+If it was successfull, write the image (it is in the `deploy` folder) to the SD card.
 Use the Raspberry Pi Imager for that: https://www.raspberrypi.org/downloads/.

 # Docker